 Butts was a proven winner as a player at Tennessee, helping the Lady Vols to a 124-17 record in her four seasons from 2000-04.
 Tennessee had a Sweet 16 appearance in her freshman season and advanced to the 2002 Final Four in her sophomore campaign.
 She then helped the Lady Vols to back-to-back National Championship games in her junior and senior seasons of 2003 and 2004.
 As a senior, she earned second-team All-Southeastern Conference honors after averaging 10.4 points per game and ranking second in the league in three-point field goal percentage (43.0).

 In addition, Butts was part of four SEC regular-season championship teams, as Tennessee compiled a 55-1 SEC record in her four years.
-When she left UT, she ranked fourth in all-time games played (141) and tied for seventh in three-point shots made (103) at the school.
-Butts' career-high 37 points against Vanderbilt on Feb.
-16, 2004, tied for 11th on the Lady Vols' single-game scoring list.
-Today, her career free throw percentage of 79.3 ranks 10th in UT annals.
+When she left UT, she ranked fourth all-time in games played (141) and tied for seventh in three-point shots made (103) at the school.
+Butts’ career-high 37 points against Vanderbilt on Feb.
+16, 2004, tied for 11th on the Lady Vols’ single-game scoring list.

-In fall 2005, she headed overseas, where she played for Essa/Barreiro in Portugal, averaging nearly 18.0 points per game.
+In fall 2005, she played overseas for Essa/Barreiro in Portugal, averaging nearly 18.0 points per game.
 After one season with Essa, she moved on to Raanana Hertizliya in Israel, where she posted 15.5 points per contest.
 She also had brief stints with the Charlotte Sting and Houston Comets of the WNBA.

 Butts grew up in Milledgeville, Ga., and attended Baldwin High School where she was a consensus All-American and the Georgia Gatorade State Player of the Year.
 She remains the all-time leading scorer at the school and her high school jersey No. 23 was retired in December 2000.
 In August 2004, the city of Milledgeville honored Butts with a key to the city and a proclamation of achievement on “Tasha Butts Day.”

 Butts credits her parents, Spencer Butts, Sr. and Evelyn Butts, with instilling the value of hard work and importance of family.
 She has one older brother, Spencer Butts, Jr., and a nephew, Marquis Butts.

 The Tasha Butts File